 I welcome PhD applications within the broad field of creative music technology and sonic arts, particularly electroacoustic/mixed-media composition, sound-based installations and performance systems design.
+I also have interests relating to embodied cognition and more general types of interaction and microtonal music.

 Research Students: